 If hearing loss can alter an individual’s social, emotional, psychological, and even financial health – why do we not treat hearing loss with greater concern?

-Part of the problem is that hearing loss is invisible and usually takes decades to develop.
+Part of the problem is that hearing loss is invisible and usually takes decades to develop, or years in the case of workplace hearing loss.
 The effects of hearing loss are not fully realized until it is too late and cannot be reversed.
 Teenagers and young adults often listen to music at excessively high volumes without concern for the future.
 Although these volumes may show no immediate harm, they most definitely will down the road.

 Our lack of concern for hearing loss also stems from stereotypes associated with people who wear hearing aids.
 People do not want to feel “old,” so they reject and deny the possibility of their hearing loss – a reaction which only perpetuates the associations between hearing loss and old age.